PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - Power flow through branches
 - Deviation between measurement values and estimated state

 In order to perform a state estimation the system should be observable.
+If the system is not observable the calculation will raise a singular matrix error.
 Simply said, observability means that the number of measurements should be larger than or equal to the number of unknowns.
 For each node there are two unknowns, `u` and `u_angle`, so the following equations should be met: